pytransitions/transitions/README.md

 | `'machine.on_exception'`       | `source/destination` | callbacks will be executed when an exception has been raised |
 | `'machine.finalize_event'`     | `source/destination` | callbacks will be executed even if no transition took place or an exception has been raised |

 If any callback raises an exception, the processing of callbacks is not continued.
 This means that when an error occurs before the transition (in `state.on_exit` or earlier), it is halted.
 In case there is a raise after the transition has been conducted (in `state.on_enter` or later), the state change persists and no rollback is happening.
 Callbacks specified in `machine.finalize_event` will always be executed unless the exception is raised by a finalizing callback itself.
+Note that each callback sequence has to be finished before the next stage is executed.
+Blocking callbacks will halt the execution order and therefore block the `trigger` or `dispatch` call itself.
+If you want callbacks to be executed in parallel, you could have a look at the [extensions](#extensions) `AsyncMachine` for asynchronous processing or `LockedMachine` for threading.

 ### <a name="passing-data"></a>Passing data
 Sometimes you need to pass the callback functions registered at machine initialization some data that reflects the model's current state.
 Transitions allows you to do this in two different ways.

 First (the default), you can pass any positional or keyword arguments directly to the trigger methods (created when you call `add_transition()`):